bburtin/documentation/content/en/metrics/_index.md

 There are five aggregations you can apply to combine your data in each time bucket: sum, min, max, avg, and count.

-It’s important to remember that time aggregation is _always_ applied in every query you make because we can’t display every point we store.
+It’s important to remember that time aggregation is _always_ applied in every query you make.

 #### Space Aggregation